 - Within direct lending: Core vs upper vs lower middle market segments in terms of leverage levels, lender protections, diversification, depth of market and overall returns

 - Assess the increasing risk of recessions coupled with central banks ongoing need to control inflation and how these dynamics will affect direct lending portfolios across the different market segments

-- How institutional investors can blend a diversified portfolio of private credit exposures
+- Analyse how institutional investors can blend a diversified portfolio of private credit exposures